MonitorAmbientLight/mal-master/README.md

 ## Assembling the MAL
 ### Step 1

-Have the white breadboard and the oblong microcontroller ready.
+Have the breadboard and the oblong microcontroller ready.
 ![01](/pictures/01.jpeg)

 Now put the microcontroller in the horizontal center of the white breadboard, so that the nose or cutout (yellow marker) on the controller points to the center of the breadboard.